rsdoiel/antenna/archives/2025/science_and_technology_2025.11.md

 date: 2025-03-21, updated: 2025-03-21, from: The Register (UK I.T.
 News)

-<h4>MAPTIS mailing list blunder triggers reply-all chaos</h4> <p><strong>EXCLUSIVE</strong>  Everybody loves a good email storm.
-However, an insecure email distribution list that results in an accidental spamming of space agencies worldwide is undoubtedly one for the record books.…</p>
+<h4>A lone voice cries out from reply-all chaos: &#39;Someone tell DOGE to rehire whoever maintains this email list&#39;</h4> <p><strong>EXCLUSIVE</strong>  Everybody loves a good email storm.
+But an insecure email distribution list accidental spamming space agencies across the planet is undoubtedly one for the record books.…</p>

 <br>